 See the Library Hours page for Olin Library and other Danforth Campus library regular hours, as well as special hours and closures due to breaks and holidays.

 Users should have their WashU ID with them at all times; for safety and security reasons, library staff may request to see a library user’s identification.

-There is an automated door at the north and south entrances to the Library.
-An elevator is located on each floor.
-Please see People with Disabilities under For Visitors and Alumni for more information.
+There is an automated door at the north and south entrances to John M. Olin Library, and an elevator is located on each floor.
+Please see People with Disabilities under For Visitors and Alumni for more information

-During breaks, summer, and other days when the library is not open 24 hours, a closing announcement will be made prior to closing each day.
+A closing announcement will be made prior to closing each day.
 At that time, prepare to leave the library.
-Users who have material to check out at the Help Desk should prepare to arrive at the Help Desk at least 10 minutes before closing time in order to check out materials.
+Users who have materials to check out at the Help Desk should prepare to arrive at the Help Desk at least 10 minutes before closing time in order to check out materials.

 Personal Property and Lost Items

 Protect your personal property from theft or damage.
-Do not leave personal property, including laptops, mobile devices, bags, and other articles of value, unattended.
+Do not leave any personal property (including laptops, mobile devices, bags, and other articles of value) unattended.
 The University Libraries are not responsible for lost or stolen property.

 Library Usage Guidelines

 For the comfort and safety of library users and the security of the building and collections, the University Libraries expect users to observe the following guidelines when using Olin Library.
 The University Libraries reserve the right to address behaviors that do not adhere to these guidelines.